-The Center for Academic Assessment (Testing) is responsible for administering the Rising Junior Examination, one which students must participate in order to meet one of the qualifications for graduation.
+The Office of Testing Services is responsible for administering the Rising Junior Examination, one which students must participate in order to meet one of the qualifications for graduation.
 The Center provides preparation materials for major examinations through CANVAS and the ACCUPLACER exam.
 Students are encouraged to contact the departments in which the mathematics and English programs are housed for tutoring, as well as Student Counseling Services to seek assistance with text anxiety.
-The Center administers the ACT examination and the ACCUPLACER exam free of charge for incoming and transfer students who wish to attend the University.
+The Office administers the ACT examination and the ACCUPLACER exam free of charge for incoming and transfer students who wish to attend the University.

-The administrative office and the Center are located in Adams Hall, Rooms 318 and 322 respectively.
+The office and the testing center are located in Adams Hall, Rooms 318 and 322 respectively.